 By the time of the first pitch, the umbrellas were starting to come out.
 The rain fell steadily throughout most of the game, but never came down hard enough to warrant a stoppage.
 I normally like to sit in several different areas each game, but since every unoccupied seat was soaked, I mostly stood.

-Eventually, I got my dinner — a Philly cheesesteak sandwich.
-The “cheese” was gross and unnecessary, but the steak itself was actually really tasty:
+Eventually, I got my dinner — a Philly cheesesteak sandwich, which was really tasty and hit the spot on a cool night: